-Creating your guest list may not have seemed like a daunting task when you daydreamed about your wedding years ago, but now the time has come, and you’re starting to feel a little overwhelmed.
+Creating your wedding guest list may not have seemed like a daunting task when you daydreamed about your wedding years ago, but now the time has come, and you’re starting to feel a little overwhelmed.
 You want to keep numbers at a manageable level, but you also want to be inclusive, and you have continuous nightmares about forgetting important people.
 It’s hard to narrow it down to a final list – and it’s made even more difficult with the added stress of whether or not to invite your coworkers and your boss.

-- If not everyone is invited, don’t make your wedding an office affair.
 This is perhaps the number one rule of wedding/work etiquette: do not make your planning overly evident, especially if you’re only inviting some coworkers or none at all.
 This includes hand-delivering invitations – it may seem convenient and less expensive, but it isn’t worth the risk.
 Even if you give your friends the invitations out at lunch, there’s always a chance it could fall out of their purse back at the office.
 Be considerate of the people around you: yes, it’s a very special time for you, but unless you work at a wedding-centered business (have you seen our stunning real weddings lately?) people aren’t going to make nuptial talk the center of their workday.

 For more advice, read through tips on throwing an in-office bridal shower for your coworker, see our guide on who you should invite to your wedding – and who you shouldn’t, and find out how to tackle that tricky seating chart you’ve been putting off.